 Figure 11b shows that GHGs strengthen the downwelling above 20 hPa in October.
 This strengthening is related to enhanced planetary wave propagation (Fig. S2b) and wave breaking (Fig. 12b) in the upper stratosphere, primarily associated with the PW1 (Fig. S3b).
-The changes in the three-dimensional flux of wave activity (Fig. S4e, f) show that, in fact, the flux of wave activity is enhanced over the Indian Ocean sector and diminished over the Pacific and Atlantic sectors.
+The changes in the threedimensional flux of wave activity (Fig. S4e and f) show that, in fact, the flux of wave activity is enhanced over the Indian Ocean sector and diminished over the Pacific and Atlantic sectors.
 These changes persist throughout the depth of the stratosphere and indicate that increasing GHGs enable planetary waves to propagate higher into the stratosphere and mesosphere over the Indian Ocean during spring.
 This results in reduced (enhanced) wave breaking in the middle (upper) stratosphere, which in turn drives a weakening (strengthening) of the downwelling in the middle (upper) stratosphere.
 Over the Pacific sector, the propagation of wave activity is inhibited by increasing GHGs.
-Consequently, planetary waves break at lower levels and the wave drag is enhanced in the middle stratosphere and weakened above, driving stronger downwelling in the lower to middle stratosphere and weaker downwelling in upper stratosphere.
+Consequently, planetary waves break at lower levels, and the wave drag is enhanced in the middle stratosphere and weakened above, driving stronger downwelling in the lower to middle stratosphere and weaker downwelling in the upper stratosphere.
 The changes over the Indian Ocean sector have a larger magnitude than those occurring over the Pacific sector and therefore dominate in the zonal mean.
-As such, the enhanced upward eddy heat flux (Fig. S2b), as well as the enhanced wave drag (Fig. 12b) during October in the upper stratosphere are consistent with the changes inferred from the Plumb flux.
-In November, the changes over the Atlantic and Pacific sectors become dominant (Fig. S4h), consistent with the weakened eddy heat flux (Fig. S2b) and wave breaking (Fig. 12b) in the middle stratosphere that results in the reduced downwelling (Fig. 11b).
-In fact, as shown in supplementary Fig. S1b, the entire lower branch of the BDC in the SH weakens in November, in agreement with the reduction in the downward mass flux (Fig. 10a).
+As such, the enhanced upward eddy heat flux (Fig. S2b), as well as the enhanced wave drag (Fig. 12b) during October in the upper stratosphere, is consistent with the changes inferred from the Plumb flux.
+In November, the changes over the Atlantic and Pacific sectors become dominant (Fig. S4h), consistent with the weakened eddy heat flux (Fig. S2b) as well as with the weakened wave breaking (Fig. 12b) in the middle stratosphere that results in the reduced downwelling (Fig. 11b).
+In fact, as shown in Fig. S1b in the Supplement, the entire lower branch of the BDC in the SH weakens in November, in agreement with the reduction in the downward mass flux (Fig. 10a).

-When the combined effect of ozone recovery and increasing GHGs is considered, the weakening of the wave drag and downwelling due to ozone recovery largely offsets the strengthening due to GHGs during October in the upper stratosphere, while in the lower stratosphere the ozone-induced strengthening appears to dominate in INTERACT\O3 (Figs. 11c and 12c).
-CMIP6\O3, however, exhibits a weakening of the downwelling in the lower stratosphere during October (11d).
-During November, INTERACT\O3 exhibits a strong wave drag reduction extending from 50 hPa to the stratopause and a weakening of the downwelling between 200 hPa 2 hPa.
-While the changes in CMIP6\O3 agree in sign with those in INTERACT\O3 in November, the magnitude of the changes is weaker in the former ensemble and, in addition, the changes do not extend as high up as in INTERACT\O3 (Figs. 11c, d and 12c, d).
-The weaker magnitude of the changes in CMIP6\O3 is consistent with the weaker ozone increase in the CMIP6 field.
+When the combined effect of ozone recovery and increasing GHGs is considered, the weakening of the wave drag and downwelling due to ozone recovery largely offsets the strengthening due to GHGs during October in the upper stratosphere, while in the lower stratosphere the ozone-induced strengthening appears to dominate in INTERACT_O3 (Figs. 11c and 12c).
+CMIP6_O3, however, exhibits a weakening of the downwelling in the lower stratosphere during October (Fig. 11d).
+During November, INTERACT_O3 exhibits a strong wave drag reduction extending from 50 hPa to the stratopause and a weakening of the downwelling between 200 and 2 hPa.
+While the changes in CMIP6_O3 agree in sign with those in INTERACT_O3 in November, the magnitude of the changes is weaker in the former ensemble, and, in addition, the changes do not extend as high up as in INTERACT_O3 (Figs. 11c, d and 12c, d).
+The weaker magnitude of the changes in CMIP6_O3 is consistent with the weaker ozone increase in the CMIP6 field.
 At the same time, the different timing and vertical distribution of the weakening in polar downwelling are explained by differences in the patterns of change in the propagation of planetary waves (Figs. 7c, d and S5).

-Thus, both the magnitude and the different spatial pattern of the ozone increase in CMIP6 ${\rm O_3}$ compared to INTERACT ${\rm O_3}$ contribute to the differences in the dynamical changes between the two ensembles.
+Thus, both the magnitude and the different spatial pattern of the ozone increase in CMIP6_O3 compared to INTERACT_O3 contribute to the differences in the dynamical changes between the two ensembles.